Start date: September 2018

 Two Years Part-Time:

 Part-time students attend formal sessions at UCL just two half-days per week.
 Part-time students are able to learn and engage with the vibrant UCL entrepreneurship community whilst building a new venture or working.

 Scholarships and Bursaries

 - The Fulbright Commission Award for a US graduate student to study MSc Entrepreneurship.
 For further information, please see Fulbright US to UK.

 For UCL additional funding opportunities, please see scholarships and funding.

 The MSc Entrepreneurship is a lifelong community.
 Our alumni continue to participate in the UCL ecosystem, and increasingly are hiring our graduates.
-Those who are working on a startup post-graduation continue to receive pitching and mentoring opportunities within the ecosystem.

-- Jan Senderek sold his startup, Loom, to Dropbox; his personal share of the proceeds was over €1m.
+- Jan Senderek sold his start-up, Loom, to Dropbox; his personal share of the proceeds was over €1m.